See the important role Fire Fighters have played in the development of Canada.

 About the Museum:

-Although the Museum is temporarily closed while a new location is sought, the Canadian Fire Fighters Museum first opened its doors in 1984.
-Since then the Museum has evolved into a national centre for documentation, preservation, education and celebration of Canadian firefighting heritage and safety awareness.
+The Canadian Fire Fighters Museum first opened its doors in 1984.
+Since then the Museum has evolved into a national centre for documentation, preservation, education, and celebration of Canadian firefighting heritage and safety awareness.
 The Museum has a collection of artifacts that tell the story of the vital role that firefighters have played in the lives of communities across Canada.
-The Museum strives to represent all Canadian firefighters: professional or volunteer, industrial, military, wild land, and airport.
+The Museum strives to represent all Canadian firefighters: professional or volunteer, industrial, military, wildland, and airport.

 The kids loved it!
 We had a great time!